SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 EMERGENCY PROCEDURES

-Despite the greatest diligence and best-made preparation and arrangements, there is always the likely hood that something, unforeseen will happen, with irreversible consequences.
+Despite the greatest diligence and best-made preparation and arrangements, there is always the likelihood that something, unforeseen will happen, with irreversible consequences.
 In such events, the inevitable effects of panic and helplessness must not be underestimated.
-Not-withstanding, help must be organized quickly and effectively to reduce the after-effects of an accident or incident to an obsolete minimum.
-Available aids include safety signs, first aid posts, which must be adhered to.
+Notwithstanding, help must be organized quickly and effectively to reduce the after-effects of an accident or incident to an obsolete minimum.
+Available aids include safety signs, and first aid posts, which must be adhered to.

 In emergencies, it is advised to: Stay calm